 Download: Kitchen Safety Checklist for a healthy feast.

-Food is as much a part of holiday gatherings as football, candles and carols.
+Food is as much a part of holiday gatherings as football, decorations and carols.
 This holiday season, keep food safety in mind every step of the way, including proper planning, safe shopping, working in the kitchen and wrapping up leftovers.

 Make sure your kitchen is equipped with what you need for safe food handling, including two cutting boards (one for raw meats and seafood and the other for produce and ready-to-eat foods), a food thermometer, shallow containers for storage, paper towels and soap.
 Store foods in the refrigerator at 40°F or below or in the freezer at 0°F or below.
-Check the temperature of both the refrigerator and freezer with a refrigerator thermometer.
+Check the temperature of both the refrigerator and freezer with an appliance thermometer.

 Working in the Kitchen